Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/fragmentations/reference.md

   tree:fragmentationStrategy [
         a tree:ReferenceFragmentation ;
         tree:fragmentationPath { Optional: defines which property will be used for bucketizing } ;
+        tree:fragmentationKey { Optional: defines the request parameter that will be used in the uri } ;
     ] .
   ```